You should always be looking to improve your trading edge. The NYSE Tick is the perfect trading indicator to do just that.

 - If my trading strategy signals a long position it’s validated due to the fact that we just hit a new low with a low tick which signals a potential reversal.

 - I’m won’t just go blindly long, it has to line up with my trading strategy.
 The very next move could be lower with an even lower tick count.

 Still with me?
 Here’s the biggest take away…

-- If you’re strategy signals a long position which is validated by a low NYSE Tick reading at lows for the day, look for a larger take profit as the trade may have room to run.
+- If your strategy signals a long position which is validated by a low NYSE Tick reading at lows for the day, look for a larger profit as the trade may have room to run.
 Look to do the same on the short side when your strategy signals a short after a high tick reading.
 (As seen below)

 Nyse Tick Divergence

 Trends are composed of price swings.
 In an uptrend price will make higher highs followed by lower lows.
 In a downtrend price will make lower lows followed by lower highs.

 We use the NYSE Tick Index to determine when momentum is slowing down.